apostrophecms/docs/docs/guide/setting-up.md

 ```

 ::: tip NOTE
 [ImageMagick](https://imagemagick.org/script/download.php) can be used if your system doesn't support the default npm [`sharp` package](https://www.npmjs.com/package/sharp).
 It provides the `convert` and `identify` command line tools, which Apostrophe uses to scale and crop images quickly.
-If your project does not contain `sharp` and ImageMagick is installed, apostrophe will fall-back automatically.
+Apostrophe will automatically install `sharp` when you `npm install` your project, you do not have to add it yourself.
+If for any reason Apostrophe is unable to install its `sharp` dependency and `ImageMagick` has been installed on your system, Apostrophe will fall back to `ImageMagick` automatically.
 :::

 ## The Apostrophe CLI tool